 Registration is $100 for each child playing on a recreational team; U8 fees are $75.
 This fee covers both the fall and spring seasons.
 We have limited funds available to sponsor children unable to pay the fee; please contact the club in advance.

-Uniforms cost $41 for the entire set.
+Uniforms for the recreational program cost $45 for the entire set.
 Sets include one jersey, one pair of shorts, and one pair of socks.
-Bought separately it is $8 for socks, $19 for jerseys, and $14 for shorts.
+Bought separately it is $8 for socks, $21 for jerseys, and $16 for shorts.

 The in-house program for kids 5-6 years old costs $55 for the fall and spring season and includes a t-shirt and size 3 soccer ball.

 - Each player must wear the entire uniform for each game (shirt, shorts, socks).

 - Shin guards are required for every player at practice and games.